-Strange strangers!
-Go onwards.
-Look upwards.
-FLYWAY invites you to join the flock.
+Strange strangers.
+Flyway invites you to join the flock.

-Trust your instincts and the golden wings.
-Channel your vision and take a migratory walk through the city, between mediated sights and sounds of quiet bird spaces and spectacular scenes.
+Trust your instincts.
+Channel your vision and take a migratory walk through the city, between the sights and sounds of quiet bird spaces and spectacular scenes.

-The richly layered audiovisual work is drawn from a partnership with Birdlife Australia and their volunteer networks.
-Elizabeth Dunn undertook an extensive, month-long field research trip along the coast between Melbourne and Maryborough (QLD) to meet with local birders, visit bird sites and collect field recordings.
-Inspired by colossal migrations, Flyway’s sonic character suggests thick clusters of bird flocks and dense clouds of sound, shifting up and down along the coasts of nations as it creates an auditory envelope around its participants.
+Flyway was originally created in partnership with Birdlife Australia and its volunteers.
+Artist Lz Dunn undertook a month-long field research trip along the coast between Melbourne and Maryborough (QLD) to meet with local birders, visit bird sites and collect field recordings.

 Green Room Award Nomination for Outstanding Production